Jamu: Adulteration

 Under Indonesian Food and Drug Authority (BPOM) regulations, jamu (and other herbal medication) products may not contain any pharmaceutical drug ingredients (bahan kimia obat, BKO), whether originating from an over-the-counter or a prescription-only substance.
-The BPOM regularly seizes such illegal products, mostly towards jamu marketed for sexual health, which may contain active ingredients in erectile dysfunction drugs such as sildenafil or tadalafil, as well those marketed for sore muscles (pegal linu), which may contain either NSAIDs such as diclofenac or meloxicam, or the over-the-counter analgesic paracetamol.
+The BPOM regularly seizes such illegal products, mostly towards jamu marketed for sexual health, which may contain active ingredients in erectile dysfunction drugs such as sildenafil or tadalafil, as well those marketed for sore muscles (pegal linu), which may contain either NSAIDs such as diclofenac or meloxicam, corticosteroids such as dexamethasone, or the over-the-counter analgesic paracetamol.

 Reports of adulterated jamu products have also been reported outside Indonesia by international health authorities.
-One example, Tawon Liar, was found to contain hidden drug ingredients (namely the NSAIDs meloxicam and ketorolac, as well as a corticosteroid in dexamethasone) by the U.S. Food and Drug Administration, while another such product, Montalin, was found to contain piroxicam and paracetamol according to Health Sciences Authority of Singapore and Saudi Food and Drug Authority.
+One example, Tawon Liar, was found to contain hidden drug ingredients (namely meloxicam and ketorolac, as well as dexamethasone, and in a 2026 update, the opioid tapentadol) (Note: The health authorities of New Caledonia, according to BPOM press release, reported that a different opioid, tramadol, was present in Tawon Liar, possibly from a different batch.) by the U.S. Food and Drug Administration, while another such product, Montalin, was found to contain piroxicam and paracetamol according to Health Sciences Authority of Singapore and Saudi Food and Drug Authority.